sverger/SurfCut/README.md

 ## Prerequists:
 - Fiji (https://fiji.sc).
 - The "SurfCut.ijm" macro file.
 - Data: 3D confocal stacks in .tif format, in which the top of the stack should also be the top of the sample.
+Exemple files are available in the /test_File folder as well as on the Zenodo data repository (https://zenodo.org/) under the DOI 10.5281/zenodo.2577053

 ## Install/run:
 1) Download the "SurfCut.ijm" macro file somewhere on your computer (You can put it in the Fiji "macros" folder for exemple)